lochnessdragon/wares/README.md

 ## Using

 The first thing you will need to setup is a `wares.json` file.
-This specifies the various depedencies to download into your project.
+This specifies the various dependencies to download into your project.
 An example of this file is below:

 ```json
 {